-Transfer students with other associate level degrees will be considered on an individual basis.
+Transfer students with other associate level degrees or college-level work from other accredited institutions will be considered on an individual basis.
 This policy does not replace individual program requirements or course prerequisites.
 Therefore, transfer students may still need to complete lower level coursework to meet program requirements for graduation.